JingMatrix/ChromeXt/README.md

 1. [Egde](https://www.microsoft.com/en-us/edge/download), `DevTools` front end is removed by its authors;
 2. [Vivaldi](https://vivaldi.com/en/android/), `Developer options` menu is removed by its authors.

+For WebView based browsers, we have experimental support of UserScript.

 ## Usage

 Currently, this project requires **Xposed framework** installed, such as